-- available resources, operating procedures, funding estimates, timetables, and task status for the Air Quality Plan and any subsequent amendments or revisions. - (4) Prepare and approve all joint financial participation and related operating agreements.
-Arrange for third party financial participation in the air quality planning process, including other funding sources such as the Federal Environmental Protection Agency ("EPA"). - (5) Provide overall direction to the Technical Advisory Committee, the AAQAC, FAC, BPAC, the CAC and the transportation planning and air quality planning staffs, including but not limited to, guidance on project alternative plan formation, assessments, development of feasible strategies and report preparation. - (6) Ensure public involvement throughout the AMATS' transportation and air quality planning process, including, but not limited to, the use of the AMATS Citizens Advisory Committee and the AAQAC as a citizens' forum and for the scheduling of public hearings. - (7) Produce and publicize issues, findings, periodic progress reports, conclusions, other pertinent planning process information and the Federally required AMATS documents. - 8) Ensure the preparation, for the Assembly's review and recommendation, of a Transportation Improvement Program (TIP) and a transportation plan (AMATS MTP) conforming to Federal law.
+- (5) Provide overall direction to the Technical Advisory Committee, the AAQAC, FAC, BPAC, the CAC and the transportation planning and air quality planning staffs, including but not limited to, guidance on project alternative plan formation, assessments, development of feasible strategies and report preparation. - (6) Ensure public involvement throughout the AMATS' transportation and air quality planning process, including, but not limited to, the use of the AMATS Community Advisory Committee and the AAQAC as a public forum and for the scheduling of public hearings. - (7) Produce and publicize issues, findings, periodic progress reports, conclusions, other pertinent planning process information and the Federally required AMATS documents. - 8) Ensure the preparation, for the Assembly's review and recommendation, of a Transportation Improvement Program (TIP) and a transportation plan (AMATS MTP) conforming to Federal law.
 The Policy Committee shall annually endorse the AMATS' transportation plans and programs and certify that the AMATS' planning process is being carried out in conformance with all pertinent requirements of 49 USC 5303 et seq; 42 USC 7504, 7506(c) and (d), and 23 CFR Subpart C. of Part 450 applicable to AMATS.
 In accordance with Anchorage Ordinance 97-139(S), to the extent feasible, the AMATS MTP shall be consistent with the Municipality's long range transportation plans. - (a) In accordance with Anchorage Ordinance 97-139(S), the AMATS MTP and amendments thereto subject to 23 CFR 450.322 shall be submitted to the Assembly for its review and recommendations prior to final action thereon by the Policy Committee.
 The Assembly shall review and by resolution adopt recommendations on the AMATS MTP and such amendments within 45 days after the AMATS MTP or such amendments are introduced for Assembly action, unless the Policy Committee and the Assembly otherwise agree to a longer period of time.
 If the Assembly fails to submit such a resolution to the Policy Committee within 45 days after such introduction or within the time otherwise agreed to by the Policy Committee and the Assembly, then the requirement for an Assembly resolution prior to final action on the AMATS' MTP by the Policy Committee is waived. - (b) The TIP and amendments thereto under 23 CFR 450.326 shall be submitted to the Assembly for its review and recommendations prior to final action thereon by the AMATS Policy Committee.
 The Assembly shall review and by resolution adopt recommendations on the TIP or such amendments within 30 days after the TIP or such amendments are introduced for Assembly action, unless the AMATS Policy Committee and the Assembly otherwise agree to a longer period of time.
 If the Assembly fails to submit such resolution to the Policy Committee within 30 days after such introduction or within the time otherwise agreed to by the Policy Committee and the Assembly, then the requirement for such Assembly resolution prior to final action by the Policy Committee is waived.
-To the extent feasible, the Assembly review and recommendation shall be scheduled to occur annually during the same time period as consideration of the municipal capital improvement budget.
+To the extent feasible, the Assembly